Alcohol Addiction (Alcoholism)

-For those who binge drink or who do not manage their alcohol intake, the risk of an addiction is higher compared to those who control or do not consume alcohol.
+For those who binge drink alcohol or who do not manage their alcohol intake, the risk of an addiction is higher compared to those who control or do not indulge in excessive drinking.
 Repeat exposure is a process that increases risk of an alcohol addiction as the body develops a tolerance.
 You need more alcohol each time you drink to achieve its intoxicating effects.
 While tolerance and repeat exposure can risk alcohol dependence, factors such as mental health and family history must be considered in maintaining an addiction.

 Trauma & Pre-existing Mental Health Conditions

 A psychological trauma involves an emotional response to an event that disrupts one’s coping abilities and overall well-being.
 As alcohol creates a pleasurable experience when intoxicated, the sufferers of trauma who wish to numb or escape their memories and psychological pain are at greater risk of an alcohol dependence (Maryland Recovery, 2017).